liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/04-upgrading-7.1-themes-7.2/01-upgrading-7-1-themes-7-2-intro.markdown

 [TOC levels=1-4]

-You can upgrade a Liferay Portal 7.1 theme to @product-ver@, regardless of the development environment you use.
+You can upgrade a Liferay Portal 7.1 theme to @sharepoint-ver@, regardless of the development environment you use.
 This tutorial uses the Liferay JS Theme Toolkit's Gulp `upgrade` task to automate much of the steps.
 This requires v9.x.x of the Liferay Theme Generator and liferay theme tasks.